Parabolic Hitchin Maps and Their Generic Fibers: The parabolic Hitchin maps

 \subsection{Spectral curves}

-In the next two sections, we determine generic fibers of the (weak) parabolic Hitchin map.
-As in \cite{BNR}, we introduce the spectral curve to realize the Hitchin fibers as a particular kind of sheaves on the spectral curve.
+In the next two sections, we determine the generic fibers of the strongly parabolic Hitchin map.
+As in \cite{BNR}, we introduce spectral curves to realize the Hitchin fibers as a particular kind of sheaves on spectral curves.
+We should also point out that the classical Beauville-Narasimhan-Ramanan correspondence also holds in positive characteristics, see for example \cite[Corollary 4.5]{BB07}.